Tennessee man sought in 4 deaths spent years in prison for robbing a convenience store at age 16

 NASHVILLE, Tenn.
-(AP) — The man wanted in the northwest Tennessee deaths of four people — two of whom had an infant who was found alive in a front yard more than 30 miles away — had spent years in prison for robbing a convenience store as a 16-year-old and threatening to go after jurors, court records show.
+(AP) — The man wanted in the northwest Tennessee deaths of the parents, grandmother and uncle of an infant found alive in a yard more than 30 miles away had spent years in prison for robbing a convenience store as a 16-year-old and threatening to go after jurors, court records show.

 Authorities are now offering a reward of up to $15,000 for information leading to the arrest of 28-year-old Austin Robert Drummond.
 The Tennessee Bureau of Investigation has said it obtained warrants for Drummond charging him with four counts of first-degree murder, one count of aggravated kidnapping and weapons offenses.